WHO ARE WE?

 I've joined several community groups and organisations over the past few years and was involved in community discussions with Hauraki District Council and Newmont Waihi Gold on the Correnso Underground Mine project before and after consent was granted.
 I have been on the Forum as both a Community representative and Chairperson and am currently a Council representative.

-As a Hauraki District Council Representative, I look forward to working with our community's committed Forum team in 2017.
+As a Hauraki District Council Representative and qualified Hearings Commissioner, I look forward to working with our community's committed Forum team in 2017.
 I will work hard to ensure Waihi East residents are well represented and supported during work in the Correnso Extended Project Area.

 Donna Fisher - Waihi Gold Representative

 I have been employed by Waihi Gold for the past 17 years and currently hold the position of Company Liaison Officer, a role I have held for the past eight years.
 I am responsible for communication facilitation and conflict resolution between the consent holder (Waihi Gold), the community and district and regional staff.
 I also have the responsibility of the 0800 Community Engagement Line.